Nová Role: Administrative division

+Etymology

+The name Role is derived from the Rolava River.
+The settlement was also alternatively called Nová Rolava.
+The prefix nová ('new') serves to distinguish it from nearby Stará Role ('old Role', today a part of Karlovy Vary).

 Geography

 Nová Role is located about 6 km northwest of Karlovy Vary.
 The town proper lies in the Sokolov Basin, but the municipal territory also extends to the north into the Ore Mountains.
 The highest point is the Borový hill at 512 m above sea level.
 The Rolava River flows through the town.

 On the western edge of the town is the fishpond Novorolský rybník, supplied by the stream Vlčí potok.
 It has an area of 20 ha and is used for recreational purposes and fish farming.

 History

 The first written mention of Nová Role is from 1293, when it was a royal property.
 It was a Slavic village, whose foundation is associated with deposits of tin, silver and iron ore on the upper course of the Rolava River.
-Until 1411, Nová Role belonged to the Loket estate, then it became part of the Sokolov estate.
+Until 1411, Nová Role belonged to the Loket estate, and then it became part of the Sokolov estate.
 In 1554, Nová Role was acquired by the Schlick family.
-From 1622 until the establishment of a sovereign municipality in 1848, it was property of the Nostitz family.
+From 1622 until the establishment of an independent municipality in 1848, it was property of the Nostitz family.

 During World War II, Nazi German Neurohlau concentration camp was located here.